 Slovenia - Industry

-FocusEconomics Consensus Forecast panelists expect industrial production to grow 3.3% in 2020, which is down 0.1 percentage points from last month’s forecast.
-For 2021, the panel projects industrial output growth will rise to 3.8% in 2021.
+FocusEconomics Consensus Forecast panelists expect industrial production to rise 6.4% in 2021, which is unchanged from last month’s forecast.
+For 2022, the panel projects industrial output will rise 4.2%.

 Slovenia - Industry Data